Business Services

 Money Pages includes an Item 19 Financial Performance Representation in their Franchise Disclosure Document — which means they voluntarily share revenue and earnings data from their franchise system.

-Money Pages includes an Item 19 Financial Performance Representation in their Franchise Disclosure Document — which means they voluntarily share revenue and earnings data from their franchise system.
+Money Pages provides detailed financial performance data in their disclosure documents, which means they voluntarily share revenue and earnings information from their franchise system.
 Not every franchise provides this level of transparency.
 The fact that Money Pages does tells you something about their confidence in franchisee performance.
 But raw numbers don't tell the full story.
 What matters is how those numbers apply to your market, your investment level, and your operating model.

 Not every franchise provides this level of transparency.
 The fact that Money Pages does tells you something about their confidence in franchisee performance.